SNAP & CRACKLE - SINGLE RELEASE - 16th SEPTEMBER

 Influences range from Joan Armatrading, John Martyn and Suzanne Vega to Turin Brakes, Gomez and White Denim!

-The album features world class musician Eddie Myer (Turin Brakes) who put his well-known bass lines onto the album and was mixed by Steve Orchard, who has worked with Paul McCartney, Damien Rice and Bjork.
-Frank Arkwight (Turin Brakes/Gomez) then put his finishing touches to the record and mastered the album at Abbey Road.
+The album also featured world class musician Eddie Myer (Turin Brakes) playing bass on the tracks and the final mix engineer was Steve Orchard, who has worked with Paul McCartney, Damien Rice and Bjork.
+Frank Arkwight (Turin Brakes, Gomez, Belle & Sebastian) mastered the album at Abbey Road and also stepped in to create the perfect Vinyl master for the re-release!

 Head of A&R: Nick Myerscough